thanhtut/responsibleai-exercise/section2.md

 ## Improvements

-I have noticed that the name detection does not work well for Singaporean names and thus fragments of names such as 'Ah' are being not detected by the NER model properly as person's names.
+I have noticed that the name detection does not work well for Singaporean names and thus fragments of names such as 'Ah' are being not detected by the NER model properly as a part of a person's names.
 This again comes down to being low-resource language.

 If I have more time, I would look into the building my own training data for the Singaporean context and then fine-tune existing BERT models based on the training data.
 It might be intresting to also compare the performances of BERT models with LLMs such as llama.